-The Council may remit the water volumetric charge rate in accordance with the provisions of the New Plymouth District Council Bylaw 2008: Part 14: Water, Wastewater and Stormwater Services clause 9.7.11, or any such provision in a bylaw that replaces that clause.
+The Council may remit a portion of the water volumetric charge rate in accordance with the provisions of the New Plymouth District Council Bylaw 2008: Part 14: Water, Wastewater and Stormwater Services clause 9.7.11, or any such provision in a bylaw that replaces that clause other natural hazard event; rates remission is to alleviate some of the financial pressure faced by residents that have had to move out of their homes.
+In these circumstances, property owners often end up incurring unexpected costs while their homes are not suitable for habitation.
+For some, this can affect the ability to pay their rates.